Tinix/Tinix/README.md

 ## Hi!
 I'm Daniel, a Software Engineer 👋

 <p align="center">
-I'am Software Engineer from Cordoba Argentina :argentina:.
-Also known as Tinix.
+I'am Software Engineer from Cordoba Argentina.
-I love working with Ruby and another language  like Go, Rust, Python and Elixir.
-I like to spend my free time with my friends, and I like drinking Mate.
-I enjoy every day while I work with Linux and his terminal.
+I love working with Ruby and another programming language like Go, Rust, Elixir and Python.
+I like to spend my free time with my friends, and also I like drinking Mate.
+I enjoy every day while I'am working with operating system Linux.

 </p>